Law School Case Brief

-Defendant company and defendant agency advertised automobiles with a series of television commercials.
+Defendants Ford Motor Company ("Ford") and Young & Rubicam Inc. ("agency") advertised automobiles with a series of television commercials.
 Different popular songs of the 1970s were sung on each commercial, and the agency tried to get the original artists to sing them.
 Where it failed, the agency had the songs sung by "sound alikes."
-The agency requested that plaintiff sing the song, which she refused.
-The "sound alike" imitated plaintiff to the best of her ability.
-After the commercial was aired, plaintiff and the "sound alike" were told by a number of people that it sounded exactly like plaintiff.
-Neither plaintiff's name nor her picture was used in the commercial, and the agency had a license from the copyright holder to use the song.
-Plaintiff filed an action for appropriation of her distinctive voice for use in an advertisement but summary judgment was granted in favor of defendant.
-Plaintiff appealed and the court reversed judgment.
-On appeal, the court reversed.
+The agency requested that plaintiff Bette Midler sing a particular song made famous by her, which she refused.
+The "sound alike" imitated Midler to the best of her ability.
+After the commercial was aired, Midler and the "sound alike" were told by a number of people that it sounded exactly like Midler.
+Neither Midler's name nor her picture was used in the commercial, and the agency had a license from the copyright holder to use the song.
+Midler filed an action in federal district court for appropriation of her distinctive voice for use in an advertisement.
+The district court believed there was no legal principle preventing imitation of Midler's voice and granted summary judgment in favor of Ford and the agency.
+Midler appealed.

 Was the imitation of Midler's voice in order to sell a product lawful?